BlockCertsAI/BCAI-Canon/07_csr/L07_Canonical_State_Registry.md

 No unauthorized state mutation is possible.

 ### **2. Immutability of History**
-Once sealed, the historical state is never modified.
+Once sealed, historical state is never modified.

 ### **3. Causality**
 Every state follows correctly from the prior sealed state (L37).

 ### **4. Safety**
-State must always satisfy L50 Safety Model.
+State must always satisfy the L50 Safety Model.

 ### **5. Global Agreement**
-Every node that claims to be part of the substrate must maintain identical canonical state.
+Every node that participates in the substrate maintains identical canonical state.

 ### **6. Non-Leakage**
 State may reference private data via proofs but never exposes or stores raw SVS content.

 ---

+## Real-World Capability Enabled by Canonical State

+Canonical State enables **institution-grade shared truth** without trusted intermediaries.

+Specifically, it allows:
+- Governments, enterprises, and regulated industries to rely on a single, provable source of truth
+  without reconciliation, manual audits, or third-party attestation.
+- Cross-organizational coordination
+  (identity, compliance, payments, governance, healthcare, supply chains)
+  with guaranteed consistency across all participants.
+- Legal, regulatory, and forensic verification
+  where historical state can be replayed and proven without reliance on institutional trust.
+- Elimination of forks, disputes, and data divergence
+  that plague traditional distributed and federated systems.

+Canonical State turns distributed systems into **verifiable public infrastructure**,
+where truth is enforced by protocol rather than authority.

+---

 ## Relationship to Other Layers

-### **L01 Genesis Identity**
-Identity forms part of state’s root structure.
+- **L01 — Genesis Identity:** Identity forms part of the state root.

-### **L02 SVS**
-State stores references and proofs, not contents of SVS.
+- **L02 — SVS:** State stores references and proofs, never private data.

-### **L03 MAIAi**
-State includes semantic structures determined and validated by MAIAi.
+- **L03 — MAIAi:** State includes validated semantic structures.

-### **L04 Architect**
-Architect executes state transitions.
+- **L04 — Architect:** Architect plans lawful transitions.

-### **L06 ADT**
+- **L05 — Execution:** Execution applies transitions deterministically.
-ADT submits state-changing transitions.
+- **L06 — ADT:** ADT submits state-changing transitions.

-### **L28 Invariants**
-State enforces invariants at domain boundaries.
+- **L28 — Invariants:** State enforces invariant boundaries.

-### **L31 Constraints**
-State cannot violate constraints.
+- **L31 — Constraints:** State cannot violate constraints.

-### **L37 Lineage**
-Every state has a clear and unbroken lineage reference.
+- **L37 — Lineage:** Every state has an unbroken causal reference.

-### **L38 Recovery**
-Recovery restores nodes to the canonical state.
+- **L38 — Recovery:** Nodes are restored to canonical state.

-### **L50 Safety**
-State evolution must respect strict safety rules.
+- **L50 — Safety:** State evolution must satisfy safety rules.

-### **L51 Sealing**
-State becomes canonical only when sealed.
+- **L51 — Sealing:** State becomes canonical only when sealed.

 ---

 ## Outcomes of the Canonical State Layer

-- all nodes converge to a single authoritative truth
+- all nodes converge on a single authoritative truth
-- users interact with a consistent substrate regardless of domain
+- users experience consistent behavior across domains
-- privacy is preserved while still enabling global verification
+- privacy is preserved alongside global verifiability
-- ambiguity, drift, or forks are impossible by design
+- ambiguity, drift, and forks are structurally impossible
-- the system becomes self-consistent and self-validating
-- governance and compliance are enforced at the state level
+- governance and compliance are enforced at the state layer

 Canonical State is the **center of gravity** of the Sovereign Substrate —
 the point from which truth flows and to which all computation returns.

 ---

-Return to Navigation:
+## Return to Navigation
 - [Root Specification](../CANON_ROOT.md)
 - [Machine-Readable Master Index](../CANON_MASTER_INDEX.md)
 - [Human Navigation Map](../CANON_NAV.md)